Ferrum awards the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and

 hour courses that apply to the liberal arts core and some majors.
 E-Term is offered

 the three weeks immediately following graduation each year.
-Effective 2009-2010 academic year, all returning students will be required to take only one E-Term without requesting
+Effective 2009-2010 academic year, all returning students will be required to pass only one E-Term without requesting

 to change catalogs.
 Returning students who entered under catalogs requiring two E-Terms

-will be allowed to pass a second E-Term at no additional tuition/room & board cost.
+will be allowed to take a second E-Term at no additional tuition/room & board cost.

 All classes are taught by Ferrum College faculty through the Ferrum College campus.

 A majority of the courses offered do not require prerequisites and are appropriate

 for students entering their second or third semester of college.
 There are no additional

 tuition or room/board costs attached to the E-Term session.
 (If a student wishes to

 take more than the required E-Term course, tuition and room/board costs will be applicable.)